JackHamer09/zksync-plus/README.md

 Visit [portal.zksync.io](https://portal.zksync.io/) to use the latest version of zkSync Portal.

+You can also find zkSync Era Bridge on [bridge.zksync.io](https://bridge.zksync.io)

 ## Contributing
 All contributions are welcome!
 Feel free to make the codebase better and submit your pull request [here](https://github.com/matter-labs/dapp-portal/pulls).